 History lies at the heart of every Steve Berry novel.
 It’s his passion, one he shares with his wife, Elizabeth, which led them to create History Matters, a foundation dedicated to historic preservation.
-Since 2009 Steve and Elizabeth have crossed the country to save endangered historic treasures, raising money via lectures, receptions, galas, luncheons, dinners and their popular writers workshops.
-To date, over 3,000 students have attended those workshops.
+Since 2009 Steve and Elizabeth have crossed the country to save endangered historic treasures, raising money via lectures, receptions, galas, luncheons, dinners and their popular writers’ workshops.
+To date, over 3,000 students have attended those workshops and nearly a million dollars raised.
 In 2012 and 2013 Steve’s devotion to historic preservation was recognized by the American Library Association, which named Steve it’s spokesperson for National Preservation Week.
 Among his other honors are the Royden B. Davis Distinguished Author Award; the 2013 Barnes & Noble Writers for Writers Award given by Poets & Writers; the 2013 Anne Frank Human Writes Award; and the Silver Bullet, bestowed in 2013 by International Thriller Writers for his philanthropic work.
-A 2010 NPR survey named The Templar Legacy one of the top 100 thrillers ever written.
+He also currently serves on the Smithsonian Libraries Advisory Board.
+In 2010, a NPR survey named The Templar Legacy one of the top 100 thrillers ever written.

 Steve was born and raised in Georgia, graduating from the Walter F. George School of Law at Mercer University.
 He was a trial lawyer for 30 years and held elective office for 14 of those years.
-He is a founding member of International Thriller Writers—a group of more than 2,600 thriller writers from around the world—and served three years as its co-president.
+He is a founding member of International Thriller Writers—a group of nearly 4,000 thriller writers from around the world—and served three years as its co-president.

 CLICK for more detailed bio information in FAQ.